-Browallia, (amethyst flower, bush violet)is hardy to zone 8A otherwise use as an annual.
+Browallia, (amethyst flower, bush violet) is hardy to zone 8A, otherwise use as an annual.

-Grows to 18 inches tall with dark blue, blue violet and violet lavender flowers.
+This plant grows to 18 inches tall with dark blue, blue violet and violet lavender flowers.

-Blooms in midsummer through to the end and into the early fall or autumn.
+Flowering in midsummer through to the end and into the early fall or autumn.

-An excellent container plant in trailing or compact bush form.
+Browallia makes an excellent container plant in trailing or compact bush form.
 It is also an excellent shade flower for window boxes and rock gardens.

-If planting in containers bring them indoors before the first frost and they will continue to grow and flower.
+If planting in containers, bring them indoors before the first frost and they will continue to grow and flower.

 I would cut them back a fair amount as they will get less sun in the Winter.